intel/llvm/sycl/doc/syclgraph/SYCLGraphUsageGuide.md

 SYCL Graph cannot capture work done on the host in application code which does not go through the SYCL runtime, including direct operations (for example kernel submissions) through a backend API (level-zero, cuda, etc).
-Any work to be done on the host should be captured within a `sycl::host-task` as a node in the graph.
+Any work to be done on the host should be captured within a SYCL host-task as a node in the graph.
 Workloads which require a lot of host-tasks may see reduced performance due to host synchronization or preventing the runtime from submitted the entire graph to the device at once.